It comes into competition with both Kvapil and Moravec, but Ko holds her own – International Piano Magazine I

 Ko teaches at the University of South Florida as Associate Professor of Piano.
 From 2015 to 2021, she served as co-advisor of the USF New Music Consortium.
 She is the co-founder and President of the Contemporary Art Music Project (CAMP) and was the artistic director of the international new music festival Dot The Line(Korea).

 Since 2017, Ko has collaborated with mezzo-soprano Thea Lobo for Indictus Project, art song discovery project that archives work by marginalized composers.
 She serves as the assistant director and pianist of the Indictus Project.
 Follow Indictus’ YouTube page for weekly uploaded video recordings.

-Ko may also be heard on the recently published CD release of Musical Landscapes of Hilary Tann (Centaur Records, “I am captivated by the program and recommended it to you who seek new avenues in tonality today.
-It charms consistently without pandering in the slightest.”– Gapplegate Classical-Modern Music Review), She Rose, and Let Me In (Centaur Records, “This is an unusual but beautifully assembled program…The performance is superb.”- Fanfare), and PLOT: MUSIC FOR UNSPECIFIED INSTRUMENTATION (Ravello Records, “Earle Brown’s exquisite December 1952, nine minutes of poetry played from an iconic example of graphic notation…”– Gramophone Magazine).
+Ko may also be heard on the recently published CD release of ORCHARD(Neuma Records), UNUS MUNDUS(Innova Recordings), MUSICAL LANDSCAPES OF HILARY TANN(Centaur Records, “I am captivated by the program and recommended it to you who seek new avenues in tonality today.
+It charms consistently without pandering in the slightest.”– Gapplegate Classical-Modern Music Review), SHE ROSE AND LET ME IN (Centaur Records, “This is an unusual but beautifully assembled program…The performance is superb.”- American Record Guide), and PLOT: MUSIC FOR UNSPECIFIED INSTRUMENTATION (Ravello Records).